sblantipodi/arduino_bootstrapper/README.md

 Open an issue here on Github, your questions could be useful to other users.

 ## How To
-There is two way to bootstrap your software using this utilities.
+There is three way to bootstrap your software using this utilities.
-1) Start a project from scratch
+1) Bootstrap a project from scratch
-2) Import this utilities to your existing project
-    a) import via git submodules
-    b) import via PlatformIO Library Registry (easyest way to import)
+2) Import those utilities to your existing project via PlatformIO Library Registry (easyest way to import)
+3) Import those utilities to your existing project via git submodules (faster updates to latest releases)

 #### There are other projects that uses this utility, you can explore their sources here:
 [Smart Thermostat](https://github.com/sblantipodi/smart_thermostat), [Solar Station](https://github.com/sblantipodi/solar_station), [PC Ambilight](https://github.com/sblantipodi/pc_ambilight), [Smart Watch Winder](https://github.com/sblantipodi/smart_watch_winder)

-## Bootstrap a project from scratch
+## 1) Bootstrap a project from scratch
 Clone the bootstrapper
 ```
 git clone git@github.com:sblantipodi/arduino_bootstrapper.git